Mannheim: Sport

-Rhein-Neckar Löwen are a handball team playing in the professional German Handball League.
+Rhein-Neckar Löwen are a handball team who play in the professional German Handball League.

-The WWE visited Mannheim in 2008.
-Around 10,000 fans attended the event.
+The WWE visited Mannheim in 2008 where around 10,000 fans attended the event.

 UFC fighter Dennis Siver lives and trains in Mannheim.

-Mannheim hosted the European Show Jumping Championships in 1997, and the FEI European Jumping Championships in 2007 14–19 August, in the MVV-riding stadium.

-In 2002, Hobby Horse Polo was invented in Mannheim, evoking the classical rivalry towards "polite society" in Heidelberg.

 The Maimarkt-Turnier Mannheim is an annual international horse show held during the Mannheimer Maimarkt since 1964.
+Mannheim hosted the European Show Jumping Championships in 1997, and the FEI European Jumping Championships in 2007.

+In 2002, Hobby horse polo was invented in Mannheim.

+Inventions

+Many significant inventions originate from Mannheim: